nahern/cardano-node/doc/stake-pool-operations/register_key.md

-# Register stake address on the blockchain
+# Registering stake address on the blockchain

-Stake address needs to be registered on the blockchain to be useful.
+Your stake address needs to be registered on the blockchain to be useful.
 Registering keys requires:

-* Create a registration certificate.
+* Creating a registration certificate.
-* Submit the certificate to the blockchain with a transaction.
+* Submitting the certificate to the blockchain with a transaction.

-#### Create a _registration certificate_:
+#### Creating a registration certificate:

     cardano-cli stake-address registration-certificate \
     --stake-verification-key-file stake.vkey \